exakat/exakat/docs/Rules.rst

 A switch with fallthrough is prone to errors.

-A fallthrough happens when a case or default clause in a switch statement is not finished by a `'break <http://php.net/manual/en/control-structures.break.php>`_ (or equivalent);
+A fallthrough happens when a case or default clause in a switch statement is not finished by a `break <http://php.net/manual/en/control-structures.break.php>`_ (or equivalent);
 CWE report this as a security concern, unless well documented.

 A fallthrough may be used as a feature.
 Then, it is indistinguishable from an error.